tianyizhu/cs225Final/results.md

 The short video of our presentation can be found at: https://mediaspace.illinois.edu/media/t/1_3c4nfvdi

 P.S.
 The gif file that illustrated in the presentation was not very smooth because of the recording quality.
-You can always run the project and choose to generate the path animation to see the better version if you want, it will be generated in the "build" folder.
+Be sure to check them out in the "animation examples" folder from the repository!

 ## Final Purpose